mykola216/sht/wp-content/plugins/woo-order-export-lite/readme.txt

 > Pro Version

-> Are you looking to have your Woocommerce products drop shipped from a third party?
+> Are you looking to have your WooCommerce products drop shipped from a third party?
 Our plugin can help you export your orders to CSV/XML/etc and send them to your drop shipper.
-You can even automate this process with [Pro version](http://algolplus.com/plugins/downloads/woocommerce-order-export/) .
+You can even automate this process with [Pro version](https://algolplus.com/plugins/downloads/woocommerce-order-export/) .